allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Double-clicking in the Actual Takeoff and Land Time fields fills them in with current time.
 To set a different time, select Actions> Adjust Actuals.
 If you’re entering actual times from a previous day, you must select to show both the actual date and time columns.
 When you adjust actual, you have to set both the date and time.
 Enter the takeoff time first then the land time.

-What’s the difference between deleting a mission and cancel ing it?
+What’s the difference between deleting a mission and cancelling it?

 Deleting missions removes them from PEX.
 Cancelling missions leaves them in PEX but removes all the associated personnel and location commitments.
 Before going firm on a schedule, delete the mission.
 After going firm, cancel the mission so it can be tracked historically.